 Pickens loved his country.
 One of his lifelong regrets was the inability to serve in the military.
 The timing never worked for him — he too young in World War II and by the time of the Korean and Vietnam conflicts, he had young children and was deeply involved in growing Mesa Petroleum.
 He tried to compensate over the years by the Foundation giving enthusiastically to programs and organizations that benefit those who have put their lives on the line for this great nation.
 Learn more.

 “Entrepreneurs search for — and create — value,” Pickens wrote in Boone Pickens: The Luckiest Guy in the World.
 “That underlying value is what my life is all about — whether the focus is the energy business or some other endeavor.”
 Throughout his career, he has been a stout support of entrepreneurs and leadership development.
 Learn more.

 Education and Athletics

-Pickens believes in the power of education and the dire need for preparing a next generation of leaders.
-He has supported this in his personal funding of different scholarship programs and the Foundation’s support of education initiatives.
-The Foundation has been particularly generous in its support of Oklahoma State University, more than $500 million split evenly between academics and athletics.
-Pickens often talks about how important his days on the Stillwater campus were to his career success.
+Pickens believed in the power of education and the dire need for preparing a next generation of leaders.
+He supported this in his personal funding of different scholarship programs and the Foundation’s support of education initiatives.
+The Foundation has been particularly generous in its support of Oklahoma State University, more than $652 million split evenly between academics and athletics.
+Pickens often talked about how important his days on the Stillwater campus were to his career success.
 Learn more.

 Conservation and Wildlife Management